FilWisher/recurse-haskell/README.md

 # recurse-haskell

-Bindings to the Recurse Center API in Haskell
+(Incomplete) bindings to the Recurse Center API in Haskell

 ```hs
 import Web.Recurse